 One of the inside pieces has a long piece of trim attached to it, the other doesn't.
 Pick the side that you'll see the most for the trim.
 I attached this using the Miller dowels again, including fake dowels down the other side so it looked like both sides were fixed.

 Only one of the shelves in this design is fixed; the rest are adjustable.
 This is a good thing, because you may love a particular spacing right now, but you may find in the future you want to mount a picture or speakers or something, and you will appreciate the flexibility.
 On the same basis, make more shelves than you think you might need.
-I used a little Kreg jig to drill the holes; you could easily make your own jig but I was feeling lazy and got seduced by the Lee Valley Tools catalogue.
+I used a little Kreg jig to drill the holes; you could easily make your own jig but I was feeling lazy.
 The adjustable shelves make the bookcase easier to finish, too, because you can stain/polyurethane them separately and they don't get in the way when doing the case itself.